KangchengLiu/KangchengLiu.github.io/_pages/about.md

 **Research Interests**
 ======
-My research interests lie in the fields of 3D Deep Learning and Computer graphics.
+My research interests lie in the fields of Robotics and Automation, Computer graphics and 3D,  Deep Learning, Robotics Scene Understanding.

-**Short Bio**
+**Short Introduction**
 ======
 Kangcheng Liu is a Ph.D candidate at The Chinese University of Hong Kong from Sep.
 2018.
 He obtained the B.Eng degree at the Department of Electrical Engineering and Automation, Harbin Institute of Technology, July 2018.

-His research interests include UAV related computer vision, 3D Deep Learning, and Computer graphics.
+His research interests include Robotics and Automation, UAV related computer vision,  Computer graphics and 3D,  Robotics Scene Understanding.